Climate protection

 Consumer Goods Forum Forest Positive Coalition

-The Consumer Goods Forum (CGF) has created the Forest Positive Coalition of Action (FPC), led by 21 companies with a collective market value of around US$2 trillion, to leverage collective action and accelerate systemic efforts to remove deforestation, forest degradation and conversion from key commodity supply chains, while supporting sustainable forest management, conservation, and restoration.
+The Consumer Goods Forum (CGF) has launched the Forest Positive Coalition of Action (FPC), which is led by 21 companies with a collective market value of around USD 2 trillion.

-The Forest Positive Coalition was launched to leverage the collective action of its member companies to use their collective influence to drive and accelerate efforts to remove deforestation, forest conversion and degradation, from not only their own commodity supply chains, but across their suppliers’ entire supply base.
-The Coalition believes that its collective reach will enable members to make progress on four goals: 1.
-Accelerate efforts to remove commodity-driven deforestation from individual supply chains; 2.
-Set higher expectations for traders to act across their entire supply base; 3.
-Drive transformational change in key commodity landscapes; 4.
-Define measurable outcomes on which all members agree to track and report individually and collectively.
+The Forest Positive Coalition was established to promote the collective action of its member companies and to use their collective influence to drive and accelerate efforts to eliminate deforestation, forest conversion and degradation not only in their own commodity supply chains, but throughout their suppliers' supply chains.
+The Coalition believes that its collective influence will enable members to make progress on four goals: 1. accelerating efforts to remove commodity-driven deforestation from individual supply chains; 2. setting higher expectations for traders to act across their supply base; 3. driving change in key commodity landscapes; 4. defining measurable outcomes that all members will report on, both individually and collectively.

-The Coalition is supported by the Tropical Forest Alliance (TFA) and Proforest, both of which provide key logistical, and implementation support.
-The Coalition also works with the CGF’s Human Rights Coalition – Working to End Forced Labour (HRC) to align the Coalition’s Theory of Change, Roadmaps, and strategies with the CGF’s Priority Industry Principles against forced labour.
+The coalition is supported by the Tropical Forest Alliance (TFA) and Proforest, both of which provide important logistical support and implementation assistance.
+The coalition is also working with the CGF Human Rights Coalition - Working to End Forced Labour (HRC) to align the coalition's theory of change, roadmaps (action plans) and strategies with CGF's priority sector principles against forced labour.

-More information on the Consumer Goods Forum Forest Positive Coalition of Action and roadmaps per working group can be found here.
+More information about the Consumer Goods Forum's Forest Positive Coalition of Action and the action plans per working group can be found here.

-As member of the Forest Positive Coalition of Action, METRO reports on actions to end deforestation and conversion in our soy, palm, beef, and paper & wood supply chains.
-These actions include:
+As a member of the Forest Positive Coalition of Action, METRO reports on actions to end deforestation and forest conversion in our soya, palm, beef, paper and timber supply chains.
+The most recent reports can be found below as a downloadable PDF document, along with the respective commodity policies.
+These measures include:

-1. Regular reporting against key KPIs to foster transparency and accountability.
-Most recent reporting per commodity can be found below.
+1. Regular reporting on key KPIs to maintain transparency and accountability

-2. Supplier and Trader Engagement: Supplier Engagement is one of our key pillars to work towards zero deforestation and conversion free within our supply chain across the different commodities.
-Our primarily focus is own brand suppliers and understanding our own supply base including footprint, origins, and risk of deforestation or conversion.
-Furthermore, through different initiatives as the Forest Positive Coalition, and in collaboration with NGOS’s, we also engage with A-brand suppliers.
+Supplier engagement is one of our key pillars to work towards zero deforestation and zero forest conversion in our supply chain for the different raw materials.
+Our main focus is on our own brand suppliers and understanding our own sourcing base, including the footprint, origin and risk of deforestation or forest conversion.
+In addition, we also work with A-brand suppliers through various initiatives such as the Forest Positive Coalition and in collaboration with non-governmental organisations.

 Initiative Raw material Partner